 The pen flies off the table.

 “I see.
 Now it makes sense why he would keep your picture around.
 You were probably one of the last people to see him alive, except for his killer.
-I’m trying to lighten the mood, by the way, because nobody else killed him except himself.
+I’m trying to lighten the mood, by the way, because nobody killed him except himself.
 He admitted to me that he had veered into our lane deliberately.
 I guess he got real tired of what a gigantic piece of shit he was.
 Can you believe that he cheated on his ex-fiancée with at least twenty women?
 She visited me in the hospital.
 That poor lady will never get over it.”

 “What?”
 I ask.
 “I’m not going to feel sorry for him.
 He was a coward.
 And you have kept busy destroying his stuff.
 Listen to this: when I told him that he still could return to his body and live for some more years, he almost crapped himself, then ran away.
-I bet he had been hit with some flashbacks about not only the hurt he caused to women who loved him, but also about how bad you tormented him.”
+I bet he had been hit with flashbacks about not only the hurt he caused to women who loved him, but also about how bad you tormented him.”

 I laugh way too hard for my ribs, and I end up groaning and crossing my free arm over my chest, as if that would help.
-When the pain subsides, I ogle at the gorgeous slavic woman on the photo.
+When the pain subsides, I ogle at the gorgeous slavic woman in the photo.

 “You looked so delicious… Wait a second, you were alive when the picture was taken!
 How did you die?”

 I hear nothing, not even the slight whispers that come your way when a ghost is screaming at you.